Heavy neutral bosons and dark matter in the 3-3-1 model with axionlike particle: Conclusions

 \section{Conclusions}

 In the 3-3-1 model with axionlike particles (ALP), we show the region of the parameter space where both cLFV and LFVHDs are satisfied experimental limits.
+These are allowed parameter spaces where $\mathrm{Br}(h_1 \rightarrow \mu\tau)$ has a value about of $10^{-6}$ and $\mathrm{Br}(h_2 \rightarrow \mu\tau)$ reaches a value approximately of $10^{-5}$.
 Based on gluon-gluon fusion at the LHC, we investigate the signals of cross-sections in the allowed parameter space, and provide predictions of $m_{h_2}\geq 600 ~\mathrm{GeV}$.
-Based on the search for high-mass dilepton resonances at ATLAS and CMS, the mass of $Z^\prime$-boson is predicted as $m_{Z^\prime}\geq 5.1 ~\mathrm{TeV}$.
-We introduced the symmetry group $U(1)_{\mathcal{N}}\otimes \mathcal{Z}_2^\prime$ into the model to indicate dark matter candidates.
+Based on the search for high-mass dilepton resonances at ATLAS and CMS, we take the numerical result of $\sigma \left(pp \rightarrow Z^\prime \rightarrow \overline{l}l \right)$ and show that the mass of $Z^\prime$-boson is $m_{Z^\prime}\geq 5.1 ~\mathrm{TeV}$.
+The hypothesis of the existence of residual symmetry $Z_2$ after spontaneous symmetry breaking stages allows that only $N_{aR}$ are dark matter candidates among the odd -$Z_2$ particles.
 Investigating the relic density of dark matter within experimentally permissible limits, we also established a relationship between the mass of dark matter and the breaking scale of axion.